 Dr. C’sara Strong is a native Memphian with a passion for hope and healing.
 C’sara is a Family Nurse Practitioner who holds a Doctor of Nursing Practice degree from the University of Mississippi Medical Center.
 She currently serves as a clinical manager over several facilities for a hospital system.

-Cerita is a Memphis native and retired C-suite executive from the largest school district in the state of Tennessee.
-Cerita has over 30 years combined experience in Risk Management, Human Resources and Business Operations in both the public and private sectors.
+As President of the Ron Settles Memorial Foundation, Cerita is running with the torch!
+A Memphis native and retired C-suite executive from the largest school district in the state of Tennessee.
+Cerita has over 30 years combined experience in Risk Management, Human Resources and Business Operations in both public and private sectors.

 Annie Strong Mackey